Back to Table of Contents

 An administration fee of AUD$500 applies to all fee refunds, except to Institute defaults.

-The refund will normally be made to the student, unless otherwise requested in writing by the student.
+Fee refunds are paid in Australian dollars.
+Who the refund is paid to The refund will normally be made to the student, unless otherwise requested in writing by the student.

 Refunds will be made in Australian dollars payable to the overseas student and sent to the overseas student�s permanent home country address, unless otherwise specified in writing.
 Where a refund is to be paid to a third party, this should be specified in the letter of request for a refund.